wagov/wasocshared/advisories/20230321001-Malicious-campaign-targeting-Australian-governments-and-private-organisations.md

 Defending your internet-facing applications from attack and improving application security will deter attackers from targeting your applications.

-CIRS recommends Victorian government organisations:
+DGov recommends Western Australia government organisations:

 -   Block the above IOCs that have been observed.
 -   Consider blocking connections from TOR nodes to your environment if possible.